Kright/ScalaGameMath/pga3d/README.md

 Contains generated code for special cases: planes, quaternions, points, etc.
 They behave exactly like multivectors, but where a lot of fields are zeros and computations are much simpler.
-In addition, this provides more type-safety, so sum of two Pga3dVector is a Pga3dVector.
+In addition, this provides more type-safety, so a sum of two Pga3dVector is a Pga3dVector.

-For example, point class contains only three fields and quaternion has only four.
+For example, the point class contains only three fields and quaternion has only four.
 So rotation of point by quaternion is efficient as usual code in math libraries.

+All classes are immutable, modern JVM is quite good with JIT and escape analysis.
+Geometric algebra and classes are complex enough, thinking about mutability will make coding and debugging much harder.

 ### Plane: